Dayboro 12 Month Crop Planner

 Apiaceae (Umbellifers): Carrot, Parsley, Celery, Coriander

 Moderate feeders.
-Susceptible to root-knot nematodes in our warm soils.
-Follow with a brassica crop, as brassica root exudates have natural biofumigant properties that suppress nematode populations.
+Susceptible to root knot nematodes in our warm soils.
+Follow with a brassica crop.
+Brassica root exudates have natural biofumigant properties that suppress nematode populations.
+It actually works.
+My second run of carrots in a bed that previously had kale always did noticeably better than the tomato bed next door.

 Amaryllidaceae (Alliums): Onion, Garlic